berenger-eu/specx/README.md

 # Citing

-You can refer to the preprint available at https://arxiv.org/abs/1803.04211 This document is also describing the current models.
+You can refer to the paper available at https://peerj.com/articles/cs-183/ This document is also describing the current models.